David is an incumbent candidate for the 2022-23 ONA Board of Directors election

 Smydra has worked in digital media for almost 20 years.
 He earned an M.A. at Stanford’s Graduate Program in Journalism before working as a local beat reporter for the Half Moon Bay Review, where his economic and breaking news reporting earned accolades from the California Newspaper Publishers Association.
 His freelance writing has appeared in The Boston Globe, the San Francisco Chronicle, and elsewhere.

-Smydra has been a speaker at ONA, co-chaired ONA15, and chaired the Online Journalism Awards from 2016-18.
+Smydra has been a speaker at past ONAs, co-chaired ONA15, and chaired the Online Journalism Awards from 2016-18.
 He is a past ONA Treasurer (2018-19) and current ONA Vice President (2020-21).

 Describe your vision for the future of digital journalism.
 How would you reimagine the journalism industry?

 For too many years, journalism thought it knew what was best for the audience.
 Digital journalism has pushed back against that paradigm by working to deliver what the audience says it needs and wants — doing so in real time, and with a willingness to change at a moment’s notice.